Yukitoshi12345/Weather-Dashboard/README.md

 I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly
 ```

+## Objectives
+- Search: Enter a city and instantly see current and future conditions.
+- Current Conditions: View city name, date, weather icon, temperature, humidity, and wind speed.
+- Future Conditions: Explore detailed weather info for the next 5 days, including dates, icons, temperature, wind speed, and humidity.
+- Search history: Click a city in the search history to revisit its current and future conditions.

 ## Technologies and Tools Used
 - HTML